 Food was served promptly upon our arrival.
 For appetisers, the soup of the day was cream of corn.
 Lots of corn, creamy but not cloying, albeit a tad sweet.
 Came with a piece of bread for dipping as well.

 Since we were having the set, there were three mains to choose from.
 The Bro had Fish N Chips – two pieces of battered and deep fried fish fillet served with salad and chips.
 The fish was surprisingly good – light, crisp batter, and the fish inside was fresh and juicy.
 Portions might not be enough for big eaters though.

 Pop’s had the grilled chicken, also served with chips and salad.
 The chicken was nice and tender, but a sauce would have been good.
 The slightly charred bits of skin gave it added flavour.

 Moo and I had the Spaghetti Bolognese.
 The pasta was done al dente, and though the dish was decent overall, I felt like the minced meat could have been less salty.

-To round off the meal, a choice of chocolate or vanilla ice cream, topped with minced meat.
+To round off the meal, a choice of chocolate or vanilla ice cream, topped with whipped cream.

-At only RM20.90+ per pax, this must have been the most affordable fine dining meal I’ve ever had!
+At only RM20.90+ per pax, this must have been the most affordable 3-course meal I’ve ever had!

 THE LIMESTONE’S RESTAURANT